Trigger warning: abuse

 Four year old me woke up the next morning, realizing a whole new world existed, but my world had gone back to normal.
-Like as though the night before never happened.
+As though the night before never happened.
 How did he do it?
 How did she do it?
 Why isn’t anyone saying anything?
 Why can’t I tell anyone about this?
-I don’t think love exist, I don’t think there’s such a thing as ‘happy family.’
-I keep praying to God, why isn’t it getting any better?
+I don’t think love exists, I don’t think there’s such a thing as ‘happy family.’
+I keep praying to God; why isn’t it getting any better?
 Is there even a God listening to me?
-I don’t think I want to trust anymore because if the one man who was supposed to keep me safe, protect me, love me forever could use his hands and words against me then… what about the world full of strangers?
+I don’t think I want to trust anymore because if the one man who was supposed to keep me safe, protect me, love me forever could use his hands and words against me then, what about the world full of strangers?
 It’s hurting my soul.
 And it kept hurting my soul, each time.

 But we weren’t allowed to speak of it.
 Abuse?
-No no, just fights.
-He’s a monster?
-No no, he just has anger issues.
+No, no, just fights.
+Is he a monster?
+No, no, he only has anger issues.
 Why can’t we speak of it?
-Honor, reputation, it’s the woman’s fault anyways.
+Honor, reputation, it’s the woman’s fault anyway.

-Our brown society is ruthless towards divorced/abused women but we treat the abuse of woman so lightly?
-If a woman decides to leave her husband, the whole community gets a say on why she should not do it, some even guilt trip her into staying, using religion, using things like how no one would want her anymore since she’s tainted or useless that she can’t even please her husband that he has to beat her up.
+Our brown society is ruthless towards divorced/abused women, but we treat the abuse of women so lightly?
+If a woman decides to leave her husband, the whole community gets a say on why she should not do it, some even guilt-trip her into staying, using religion, using things like how no one would want her anymore since she’s tainted or useless that she can’t even please her husband that he has to beat her up.
 I have heard so many horror stories.

 I watched my mother bleed each time, cry herself to sleep each time, weaken each time.
 All for the sake of what?
 When my mother finally decided to leave him, the uproar it caused in our home was insane.
-I thought it was simple, leave him because he is a bad man but no, it wasn’t.
-In fact, what I saw made me feel as though our community is sick.
+I thought it was simple, leave him because he is a bad man, but no, it wasn’t.
+What I saw made me feel as though our community is sick.
 Just sick.
-People were still trying to convince my mother to stay with this man, to forgive him because it is all in the past and to forgive is God’s command.
+People were still trying to convince my mother to stay with this man, to forgive him because it is all in the past, and to forgive is God’s command.
 People were talking about my mother being a divorced woman, scared she’d come after their husbands.

-People were starting to blame her, telling her she was turning my sister and I into orphans.
-As though, slowly losing faith in love, marriage, family, trust and in my father wasn’t enough… I was being called an orphan for losing a father.
+People were starting to blame her, telling her she was turning my sister and me into orphans.
+As though, slowly losing faith in love, marriage, family, trust, and in my father wasn’t enough.
+I was being called an orphan for losing a father.
 An orphan.
-When I still had a mother, who did far far more than my father ever did for me.
+When I still had a mother, who did far more than my father ever did for me.
 Why?
 That’s all that was running through my mind.
 Why couldn’t they see what he had done?
 He had ruined me, damaged me.
 He had hurt my mother, over and over.
-Not just emotionally, mentally but physically.
+Not just emotionally, mentally, but physically.
 He had hurt my younger sister who worshipped him.
 Why wasn’t that enough for them?
 Why wasn’t that enough?

-Constantly having to play the role of the soft, forgiving, understanding wife/woman.
+We are constantly having to play the role of the soft, forgiving, understanding wife/woman.
 It’s damaging, it kills.
-We’re angry, we’re hurt, we’re being taken advantage off.
+We’re angry, we’re hurt, we’re being taken advantage of.
 Over and over.
 It’s time.

 Brown men need to wake up.
 The desi/brown community needs to wake up.
 We are dying.
 Your women are dying.
 At your hands, at your expense.